mochoabuilds/-cognition-/README.md

 ## DISCUSSION
 OPEN ISSUES
-+ **Show it’s possible to get interesting services without invasive privacy practices (i.e. NO FACE RECOGNITION)**
++ **Show it’s possible to get interesting services without invasive privacy practices (NO FACE RECOGNITION)**
-+ Better handling the 10% of edge cases - usualcasesthat are not commmon in training data
++ Better handling the 10% of edge cases - usual cases that are not commmon in training data
 + Highlighting which features in the input most strongly affect its output
 + Branch object persistence models across multiple cameras
 + Better understand the front-back orientation of limbs due to clothing, lighting, background
-+ Bridge the Edge-Cloud barrier to lower processing power bills
++ **Bridge the Edge-Cloud barrier to lower processing power bills**
 + Handle changing databases schema, data types and complex objects
 + Determinine the metrics that improve downstream performance